Tensor-based computation of metastable and coherent sets: HOCUR-based Approach

 For a matrix $M \in \R^{m \times n}$, a CUR decomposition consists of index sets $I, J$, as well as submatrices $C = M_{:,J}$, $U = M_{I,J}$, and $R=M_{I,:}$, such that $M \approx C \cdot U^{-1} \cdot R$, see Figure \ref{fig: CUR}.

 There are different methods to find optimal sets of rows and columns, cf.~\cite{BOUTSIDIS2014}.
 An important subproblem is the following: given a set of column indices $J=\{j_1, \dots, j_r\}$ with $r \leq \min(m,n)$ (and $M_{:,J}$ having full column rank), find an optimal subset of row indices $I = \{i_1, \dots, i_r\}$.
-This problem can be solved by applying the \emph{maximum-volume principle} to $M_{:,J}$, so that the infinity norm of $M-M_{:,J} \cdot M_{I,J}^{-1} \cdot M_{I,:}$ is minimized over $I$, see~\cite{GOREINOV2010, GOREINOV2001}.
+This NP-hard problem can be approximately solved by applying the \emph{maximum-volume principle} to $M_{:,J}$, so that the infinity norm of $M-M_{:,J} \cdot M_{I,J}^{-1} \cdot M_{I,:}$ is minimized over $I$, see~\cite{GOREINOV2010, GOREINOV2001}.
 We refer to this algorithm as \textrm{Maxvol} from now on.

 As described in \cite{OSELEDETS2010}, the CUR decomposition can be generalized to a tensor if its mode-$k$ unfoldings are successively decomposed using CURs.
 This method presents an alternative to the decomposition \eqref{eq: transformed data tensor} if applied to the transformed data tensor $\PSI(X)$.
 However, the procedure requires pre-defined row and column subsets for each unfolding.
-The authors of \cite{OSELEDETS2010} also suggested a greedy algorithm to circumvent this problem: after initializing row and column subsets in some way, the method alternates between updating the column subsets while all row sets are fixed, and vice versa.
-This algorithm is the basis of the method we present in Sec. \ref{sec: HOCUR for TDT}.
+The authors of \cite{OSELEDETS2010} also suggested an iterative algorithm to circumvent this problem: after initializing row and column subsets in some way, the method alternates between updating the column subsets while all row sets are fixed, and vice versa.
+This algorithm is the basis of the method we will present in Section \ref{sec: HOCUR for TDT}.